Jh123x/xss-demo/README.md

 the page.
 If you want to clear the database, just delete the `database.db` file that is (re-)created on first use.

+# How it works
+## Conditions for this XSS payload to steal cookies from the user
+* The Content Security policy of the webpage must be misconfigured
+  * `httponly` ensures that the cookies are not know by the javascript engine
+  * `script-src` must be incorrectly set
+* Autoescape must be off
+  * There must be no autoescape at the side of the server.

 # Demostrations of XSS
 ## Things to note BEFORE trying the demostration
 * Go to [127.0.0.1:5000/cookie](http://127.0.0.1:5000/cookie) to create set a cookie for the main website